Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ### Finish the installation of the agents

-After the Istio installation is complete, edit the `hybrid-override.yaml` file, since the CLI allows to enter only one nanespace, using an editor of your choice, you can add additional namespaces for the envoy filters in the value of `istioGatewayNamespaces` under the `als` key:
+After the Istio installation is complete, edit the `hybrid-override.yaml` file with the editor of your choice.
+Since the CLI allows you to enter only one namespace, you can add additional namespaces for the envoy filters in the value of `istioGatewayNamespaces` under the `als` key:

 ```yaml
 als: